Chart Color Schemes

 Residential development activity is lower than average in Beechworth according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Beechworth has recorded around 20 residential properties granted approval each year.
-Over the past 5 financial years, between FY-21 and FY-25, approximately 104 homes were approved, with a further 6 approved so far in FY-26.
-On average, about 0.8 new residents arrive per new home constructed over these years.
+Beechworth recorded around 20 residential properties granted approval each year.
+Over the past 5 financial years, from FY-21 to FY-25, approximately 104 homes were approved, with a further 6 approved in FY-26 so far.
+On average, 0.8 new residents arrived per new home over these years.

 Compared to the Rest of Vic., Beechworth records about three-quarters the building activity per person and places among the 56th percentile of areas assessed nationally.
-Recent development has consisted entirely of detached houses, preserving the area's low density nature.
-This focus on detached housing attracts space-seeking buyers.
+Recent development has been entirely comprised of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
 The location has approximately 281 people per dwelling approval, indicating a low density market.
-Looking ahead, Beechworth is expected to grow by 686 residents through to 2041, according to the latest AreaSearch quarterly estimate.
-Development is keeping pace with projected growth, though increasing competition among buyers can be anticipated as the population expands.
+According to AreaSearch's latest quarterly estimate, Beechworth is expected to grow by 685 residents through to 2041.
+Development is keeping reasonable pace with projected growth, though buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development